aldebaran/libqi/doc/source/messaging/api/future.rst

 -------------------

 An async operations that returns a Future can support cancellation.
-To check if a future you have can be canceled, use :cpp:func:`qi::future<T>::isCancelable`.
+To check if a future you have can be canceled, use `Future<T>::isCancelable`.

-If if returns true, you can try to abort the operation by calling :cpp:func:`qi::future<T>::cancel`.
+If *isCancelable* returns true, you can try to abort the operation by calling `Future<T>::cancel`.
 Depending on the operation and on the timing of your call, your cancel request might be ignored (for example, if it is received too late and a value is already available).
 But you can expect the Future to hastily leave the *Running* state one way or an other.